Who Are We?

 The Dunedin Haggis Concert Series was conceived (if that is the right word?) over a pint of Guinness back in January 2018.
 The imbibers were Alan McHale (Shocker) and Michael Lange (Who would have known)?

 Michael had recently moved to Dunedin from Madison, Wisconsin where it is colder than double chilled Guinness!
-Michael had been responsible for a number of Irish Music Events in the Mid-West and was interested in resuming his passion in Dunedin.
-Alan had been in Dunedin since 2001 and at that time was President of the Dunedin Scottish Arts Foundation who were responsible for arguably the best Celtic Festival in the State of Florida (At least he thinks it was).
-The Dunedin Celtic Music & Craft Beer Festival.
-Alan was also interested in producing more Celtic Music events which were not reliant on the unpredictable weather.
+Michael had instrumental in the production of a number of Irish Music Events and Festivals in the Mid-West and was interested in resuming his passion in Dunedin.
+Alan came to Dunedin in 2001 and has a background in the music industry and fund raising, which included over five years as President of the Dunedin Scottish Arts Foundation who were responsible for arguably the best Celtic Festival in the State of Florida (At least he thinks it was) The Dunedin Celtic Music & Craft Beer Festival as well as the Dunedin Highlnad Games & Festival.
+Both Alan and Michael were interested in producing more Celtic Music events which were not reliant on the unpredictable weather.
 Although he was used to Scottish Weather so what is the issue here?

 We are part of the Scottish American Society of Dunedin, a 501(c)3 non-profit organization, and, with them, we are committed to making sure great Celtic music is available to the good citizens of Dunedin.
 We also are dedicated to maintaining reasonable prices for our events in order to keep the music accessible to our community.

 To enhance the Heritage of Dunedin through Celtic Music.

 Integrity – we will fulfill our mission ethically both internally and externally, but have fun along the way.